Netherlands crime journalist Peter R. de Vries shot in Amsterdam | DW | 06.07.2021

 Police said that three people had been arrested, including the suspected shooter, but gave no details on the possible reasons for the attack.

-Unverified footage shared on social media showed de Vries lying on his back with blood on his face; according to witnesses, he was shot up to five times, once in the head.
+Unverified footage shared on social media showed de Vries lying on his back with blood on his face; according to witnesses quoted by public broadcaster NOS, he was shot up to five times, once in the head.

 In 2019, de Vries wrote on Twitter that he had been informed by police and justice officials that he was on the hit list of a fugitive criminal.